-4.5 Dumping KMS-11 Microcode
+4.5 Dumping KMX/KMY/KMV (KMS-11) Microcode

-This section describes how to dump the KMS-11 microcode to a file and how to analyze the dump file.
-The KMS-11 is a synchronous line interface combined with X.25 level 2 microcode, and is supported by RSX-11 PSI.
+This section describes how to dump the KMX/KMY/KMV (KMS-11) microcode to a file and how to analyze the dump file.
+The KMS-11 is a controller that is combined with X.25 level 2 microcode to provide a synchronous interface (KMX, KMY, or KMV) that is supported by RSX-11 PSI.

-Use the NCP KMX-DUMP command to dump the microcode of the specified KMX or KMY device to the file indicated.
-By default, the output file takes the format below, where filename is the file that you specify.
+Use the NCP KMX-DUMP command to dump the microcode of the specified KMX, KMY, or KMV device to the file indicated.
+By default, the output file takes the following format, where file-name is the file that you specify.

-filename.DMP
+file-name.DMP

-For example, the command below dumps the microcode of the file BARRY.DMP in your current default directory:
+For example, the following command dumps the microcode of the file BARRY.DMP in your current default directory:

-NCP>KMX-DUMP LINE KMX-O-O FILENAME BARRY <RET>
+NCP> KMX-DUMP LINE KMX-O-O FILENAME BARRY [RET]

-Use this command only if you believe there is an error in the microcode of the KMX or KMY.
-The KMS-11 microcode dump analyzer (KDA) processes a dump file created by the NCP KMX-DUMP command.
+Use this command only if you believe there is an error in the microcode of the KMX, KMX, or KMV.
+The KMX/KMY/KMV (KMS-11) microcode dump analyzer (KDA) processes a dump file created by the NCP KMX-DUMP command.
 Through the use of command lines, KDA allows you to process this file and select, format, and print only the parts of that dump you require.

-For a description of the KDA utility program, refer to the DECnet-RSX Guide to Network Management Utilities.
+For a description of the KDA utility program, refer to the DECnet-RSX Guide to Network Management Utilities .